PioRomo/spartanflea/README.md

 6. Copy and paste the (http://localhost:3000/) link that is provided in the terminal into your browser and hit enter
 7. Run SpartanFlea on local computer

-*Note - if you try to access the home pagee without being logged in, you will be prompted to log in.
+*Note - if you try to access the home page without being logged in, you will be prompted to log in.
 If you don't want to go through 2 factor authentication for registering an account, you can use the following account that is already registered in the database:

 email: john.doe@sjsu.edu